 Table 5 does not add information beyond what is provided in Figure 10.
 Consider omitting Table 5 and instead include figures akin to Panels A and B in Figure 10 of FHSW (p.3321), as they would enhance the reader's understanding of the significance of common factors.

 We have removed Table 5 and replaced it with figures similar to Panels A and B in Figure 10 of FHSW.

+In addition to the points explained here, we have also corrected typos that were discovered.

 Once again, we sincerely appreciate the referee's thorough review and constructive feedback.
 We have implemented all the suggested changes and recalculated the U.S. data for comparison.
 As a result, we believe that the quality of the paper has significantly improved.
 I hope this meets your expectations.